-- Increase area managed for biodiversity by 10 hectares from the current 45 hectares - Enhance habitat for biodiversity - Enhanced tree planting program to support transition of our urban canopy to one that is resilient and future proofed and provides shade and urban cooling - Implement a program of winter irrigation of parks and open space using surplus water from our current and future raingardens and water harvesting facilities.
+- 2.1 Increase area managed for biodiversity by 10 hectares from the current 51 hectares - 2.2 Enhance habitat for biodiversity - 2.3 Enhanced tree planting program to support transition of our urban canopy to one that is resilient and future proofed and provides shade and urban cooling

-- Provide tree giveaways to schools, community groups and residents - Deliver education workshops and programs that support protection and enhancement of our biodiversity.
+- 2.4 Provide tree giveaways to schools, community groups and residents - 2.5 Deliver education workshops and programs that support protection and enhancement of our biodiversity.

-- Include climate change criteria in Council's tree renewal and plant selection guidelines - Deliver a program of habitat restoration and the installation of nest boxes - Provide support for increasing the number of canopy trees and shade to reduce urban heat - Increase open space in gap areas - Review the Naturestrip Guidelines to facilitate using these spaces.
+- 2.6 Include climate change criteria in Council's tree renewal and plant selection guidelines - 2.7 Deliver a program of habitat restoration and the installation of nest boxes - 2.8 Provide support for increasing the number of canopy trees and shade to reduce urban heat - 2.9 Increase open space in gap areas - 2.10 Review the Naturestrip Guidelines to facilitate using these spaces.

-- Develop an Urban Forest/ Urban Greening Strategy for Boroondara with an associated planting plan - Expand and implement policies to protect trees on private land - Advocate to the Victorian Government to enhance tree protection on private land - Expand and enforce tree protection regulations for developers - Update the Boroondara Open Space Strategy.
+- 2.11 Develop an Urban Forest/ Urban Greening Strategy for Boroondara with an associated planting plan - 2.12 Expand and implement policies to protect trees on private land - 2.13 Advocate to the Victorian Government to enhance tree protection on private land - 2.14 Expand and enforce tree protection regulations for developers - 2.15 Update the Boroondara Open Space Strategy.